-Massive improvements in storage performance have been achieved as the technology has evolved from HDD to SDD to NVMe (Non-Volatile Memory Express).
-The latest storage media technology, NVMe, has decreased access time by a factor of 1000 over previous HDD technology.
-Sample seek times between the various technologies include; HDD = 2-5 ms, SATA SSD = 0.2 ms, and NVMe SSD = 0.02 ms. While shorter overall average seek times are better, the performance of drives in each category can still vary [9].
+Massive improvements in storage performance have been achieved as the technology has evolved from HDD to SSD to SCM using the NVMe (Non-Volatile Memory Express) interface specification.
+Accessing storage media via NVMe has decreased access time by a factor of 1000 over previous HDD technology.
+Sample seek times between the various technologies include; HDD = 2-5 ms, SATA SSD = 0.2 ms, and NVMe SSD = 0.02 ms. SCM is generally three to five times faster than NVMe flash SSDs.
+While shorter overall average seek times are better, the performance of drives in each category can still vary [10].

 NVMe-over-fabrics (NVMeoF) involves deploying NVMe for networked storage.
 The much faster access speed of the medium result in greater network bottlenecks and the impact of network latency becomes more significant.
-Figure 6 shows how network latency has become the primary bottleneck with networked SSD storage, whereas network latency was negligible with networked HDD storage.
+Figure 6 shows how network latency has become the primary bottleneck with faster NVMe based storage.
+Once upon a time network latency was a negligible part of end-to-end networked HDD storage latencyt.
 To maximize the IOPS performance of the new medium, the network latency problem must be resolved first.